lukasrdarev/PySoSerial/README.md

   -r REQUEST, --request REQUEST     Path to a file containing HTTP request in format used in Burp -p PROXY, --proxy PROXY           Use HTTP/HTTPS proxy when issuing requests to confirm vulnerability -m MARKER, --marker MARKER        Custom marker for injection point in request file.
 By default the marker is 'inject_here' --lib {pickle,pyyaml,all}         Use tool for specific serialization library: [picle, pyyaml, all] --http                            Send requests over http.
+  -d DELAY, --delay DELAY           Delay in seconds between requests.
 ```
 <br/>